QuentinRa/blog.quentinra.dev/operating-systems/networking/security/index.md

 * Identity Services Engine (ISE)
 * Umbrella
 * Secure Access Service Edge (SASE)

+Access

+* Network Access Control (NAC): allow based on user+device
+* Data Loss Prevention (DLP): deny access to sensitive data
 </div><div>

 Firewall applicative

 * Application-level gateway (FTP, SIP, or HTTP)

-Access

-* Network Access Control (NAC): allow based on user+device
-* Data Loss Prevention (DLP): deny access to sensitive data
+ACLs

+* DAC: each owner allow access
+* MAC: allowed by a central entity
+* RBAC
+* RB-RBAC: if condition then permission (mails to folder)
+* ABAC: based on the value of the request attributes, resources, env
+* Where ACLs?: Database (no), Middleware/API (usually here), Client (dangerous is directly interacting with the API)

 Endpoint Protection